Bloody Sunday (1972): Events of the day

-One group of paratroopers took up position at a low wall about 80 yd in front of a rubble barricade that stretched across Rossville Street.
-There were people at the barricade and some were throwing stones at the soldiers, but were not near enough to hit them.
-The soldiers fired on the people at the barricade, killing six and wounding a seventh.
+One group of paratroopers took up position at a low wall on the right-hand side of Rossville Street about 80 yd in front of a rubble barricade that stretched across the street.
+There were people at the barricade and some were throwing stones at the soldiers, but they were not close enough to hit them.
+The soldiers fired at the barricade, killing six and wounding a seventh.

-A large group fled or were chased into the car park of Rossville Flats.
-This area was like a courtyard, surrounded on three sides by high-rise flats.
-The soldiers opened fire, killing one civilian and wounding six others.
-This fatality, Jackie Duddy, was running alongside a priest, Edward Daly, when he was shot in the back.

-Another group fled into the car park of Glenfada Park, which was also surrounded by flats.
-Here, the soldiers shot at people across the car park, about 40–50 yard away.
+Another group of civilians fled into the car park of Glenfada Park, which was also surrounded by flats.
+Here, soldiers fired at people across the car park, about 40–50 yard away.
 Two civilians were killed and at least four others wounded.
-The Saville Report says it is probable that at least one soldier fired randomly at the crowd from the hip.
-The paratroopers went through the car park and out the other side.
-Some soldiers went out the southwest corner, where they shot dead two civilians.
-The other soldiers went out the southeast corner and shot four more civilians, killing two.
+The Saville Report states that it is probable that at least one soldier fired randomly at the crowd from the hip.
+The paratroopers moved through the car park and out the other side.
+Some soldiers went to the south‑west corner, where they shot dead two civilians in Abbey Park.
+Others went to the south‑east corner and shot four more civilians, killing two in the open area between the corner of blocks 1 and 2 of the flats and Joseph Place.

-About ten minutes had elapsed between the time soldiers drove into the Bogside and the time the last of the civilians was shot.
+About 10 minutes had elapsed between the time soldiers entered the Bogside and the time the last civilian was shot.
 More than 100 rounds were fired by the soldiers.
-No warnings were given before soldiers opened fire.
+No warnings were given before they opened fire.

-Some of those shot were given first aid by civilian volunteers, either on the scene or after being carried into nearby homes.
-They were then driven to hospital, either in civilian cars or in ambulances.
-The first ambulances arrived at 4:28 p.m.
-The three boys killed at the rubble barricade were driven to hospital by paratroopers.
-Witnesses said paratroopers lifted the bodies by the hands and feet and dumped them in the back of their armoured personnel carrier as if they were "pieces of meat".
-The Saville Report agreed that this is an "accurate description of what happened", saying the paratroopers "might well have felt themselves at risk, but in our view this does not excuse them".
+Some of those shot received first aid from civilian volunteers, either at the scene or after being carried into nearby homes.
+Among the volunteers were uniformed members of the Order of Malta Ambulance Corps, some of whom were harassed by the paratroopers.
+The wounded were then driven to hospital, either in civilian cars or in ambulances.
+The first ambulances arrived at 4:28 pm.
+The three boys killed at the rubble barricade were taken to hospital by paratroopers.
+Witnesses said that paratroopers lifted the bodies by the hands and feet and dumped them in the back of their armoured personnel carrier as if they were "pieces of meat".
+The Saville Report agreed that this was an "accurate description of what happened", adding that the paratroopers "might well have felt themselves at risk, but in our view this does not excuse them".